 2000 – 2005

-In the first part of this series I showcased several songs and most either name-dropped Green Lantern with a couple of exceptions.
+In the first part of this series I showcased several songs and most of them just name-dropped Green Lantern with a couple of notable exceptions.
 As we enter the 21st Century you can see the impact of the rise of superheroes in pop culture pretty clearly.
 Not only are there more songs in a shorter period of time that reference Green Lantern, but almost all of the songs are either about Green Lantern or include the character in a song about comic book heroes.

 “Green Lantern: Hal Jordan” – J-Sin Starr – 2000

-Jason Cox created the pseudonym J-Sin Starr and recorded a number of songs while being in a band called Adam Black in Arizona.
-His first album, Three Million New Yorkers Died and You Weren’t One of Them, was released in 2000 and included a track about Hal Jordan.
+Jason Cox created the pseudonym J-Sin Starr and recorded a number of songs as a member of an Arizona band that called themselves Adam Black.
+Their first album, Three Million New Yorkers Died and You Weren’t One of Them, was released in 2000 and included a track about Hal Jordan.
 Opening with the theme to the 1967 Filmation cartoon, “Green Lantern: Hal Jordan” makes references to Carol Ferris and uses the Green Lantern Oath really effectively as the chorus throughout the track.
 Cox also makes use of Hal reciting the oath from the same Filmation cartoons in the closing of the song, wrapping up this neat little ode to Green Lantern.

 “The Ballad of Aquaman” – The Social Bedders – 2002